JSRobertOuimet/toastier/README.md

 - `"left"`
 - `"top-left"`

-These values take into account the SASS variable `$toast-offset`, which sets a "buffer" from the edge of the window.
+These values take into account the SASS variable `$t6r-offset`, which sets a "buffer" from the edge of the window.
 Feel free to override it.

 `duration` [optional]
 Type: Number